A Guide to 13 Most Popular Japanese Language Exams

 Unlike the JLPT, which tests general Japanese, BJT is for the language used in business situations.
 As a result, it makes an excellent option for anyone who wants to work in Japan or with Japanese companies.

-BJT scoring system uses a scale of 0 to 800 points.
+The BJT scoring system uses a scale of 0 to 800 points.
 The six-level ranking system, from highest to lowest, is J1+, J1, J2, J3, J4, and J5.
-It has 3 parts: listening, reading, and combined listening and reading sections.
+It comprises three parts: listening, reading, and combined listening and reading.

 This is a CBT (computer-based test).
 Once you have taken it, you cannot retake it for the next three months.
 The good news is that you can apply and take the test any day that suits you.

 The exam covers vocabulary, grammar, professional etiquette, complex communication skills, and document interpretation.
-You will also know about meetings, negotiations, presentations, emails, and business mail.
+You will also be familiar with meetings, negotiations, presentations, emails, and business correspondence.

 BJT helps you learn more about Japanese business culture and customs.
-It is valuable for companies to check how sound candidates can work in a business setting without relying on the JLPT levels.
+It is valuable for companies to assess how well qualified candidates perform in a business setting, without relying on JLPT scores.

 The examination fee is JPY 7,000 in Japan.
-The cost varies in other countries, depending on where you take the test.
+The cost varies across countries, depending on the test location.

 Test Centers and Exam Dates of BJT Test

-- Over 100 exam centers are in 20 countries: Japan, China, Malaysia, Hong Kong, Taiwan, Korea, Thailand, Vietnam, Indonesia, Myanmar, England, USA, India, Australia, Singapore, Mexico, Brazil, France, Germany, and Italy.
+• More than 100 exam centers are located in 20 countries: Japan, China, Malaysia, Hong Kong, Taiwan, Korea, Thailand, Vietnam, Indonesia, Myanmar, England, the USA, India, Australia, Singapore, Mexico, Brazil, France, Germany, and Italy.

 4. Japanese Test (J-Test)

 The J-Test, also known as the Japanese test, started in 1991.
-It measures how well non-native speakers can use Japanese in a practical situation.
+It measures the extent to which non-native speakers can use Japanese in practical situations.

-The listening portion of this test is a good way to measure effective language skills.
-The exam tries to check practical skills in Japanese.
+The listening component of this test is a valuable measure of effective language skills.
+The exam assesses practical skills in Japanese.

-J-Test helps you understand your current language skills and plan for your following goals.
-Many Japanese school students, staff at companies, and Japanese embassies in Japan take it for this purpose.
+J-Test helps you understand your current language skills and plan for your future goals.
+Many Japanese school students, company staff, and Japanese embassies in Japan use it for this purpose.

 The J-Test has three broad levels: Basic (E-F), Intermediate (A-D), and Advanced (A-D).
 Each level checks writing (vocabulary and grammar), reading, and listening comprehension.
 Overall, it focuses on practical communication.